syyunn/Art_of_Expressivity/README.md

 # Special Case of MLP
 A. Pinkus, Approximation theory of the MLP model in neural networks, Acta Numerica, 8 (1999), pp. 143–195.

+# On Art of Computability/Trainability
+A. Blum and R. L. Rivest, Training a 3-node neural network is np-complete, in Advances in Neural Information Processing Systems, 1989, pp. 494–501.